mysteriumnetwork/documentation/content/token/bounty.md

 This list of abuse criteria will grow - we know hackers out there will continue to game the system.
 We’re a hacktivist team, so we expect it, but don’t expect to get paid 🤣🤣🤣

+### May 2021 updates:
+**Residential IP bounty**
+* Maximum earnings of 100 MYST / Mysterium Node
+* 600 nodes will earn in total
+* New region introduced: Japan and Brasil

+**Global IP bounty**
+* Maximum earnings of 30 MYST / Mysterium Node
+* 5 nodes / region in Global IP bounty

+**Note**!
+Please keep your node's software up-to-date (not older than 30 days), otherwise, you won't get paid!
+For the next payout cycle your node should be running at least v0.46.1 of node.

+### March 2021 updates:
+**Residential IP bounty**
+* Maximum earnings of 150 MYST / Mysterium Node
+* 400 nodes will earn in total
+* New region introduced: Canada

+**Global IP bounty**
+* Maximum earnings of 40 MYST / Mysterium Node
+* 4 nodes / region in Global IP bounty

+### Updates 24/02/2021:

+As we progress to mainnet, we are adding flexibility to our residential IP bounty program.
+This begins with an introduction of a cap of bounty rewards to 60,000 MYST/ month for the residential IP bounty program.
+We are also introducing a cap of 150 MYST/ country for each upcoming month.

+Expect quick and iterative changes to the bounty program.
+Monthly changes to regions and the total amount top performing nodes will get paid will be introduced.
+Watch this space and our discord channels for updates.